isaacdpierce/Beatscape/NOTES.md

 ## consider removing master volume - let master volume be controlled by device

-## Create frequency controller for binaural

-        - set volume controller in slider??
-        - eventually create a volume reducer for all sliders

 ## Create a base timer that all tracks will sync to

         - Create a base timer that all tracks will sync to